zewol95/ESPHome-Boilerplates/LVGL/button.md

             checked: !lambda return x;
 ```

-Another userfull case is a button not cliccable that follow some binary sensor; as a "led".
+Another userfull case is a button not cliccable that follow some binary sensor in home assistant; as a "led".
-You need to remove 'on_press' and add 'clickable: false.
+You need to remove the 'on_press' section and add 'clickable: false'.

 ```
 widgets: